3 Warning Signs Of A Dangerous Dividend

 One thing to keep in mind: we’re not saying you shouldn’t look for investments with higher yields.
 But when it comes to making a winning income investment, steady and secure dividends should be your top goal.
 If you keep these three items on your checklist when looking for a solid income investment, you should be on the right track.

-P.S. — The average stock yields 2% — and if you’re like most investors, that’s just not going to cut it.
+P.S. — The average stock yields less than 2%.
+And if you’re like most investors, that’s just not going to cut it.
 So if you’re looking to invest in the right high-yield stocks with secure dividends, then you need to see our latest research over at High-Yield Investing…

-We’ve found yields as high as 11.2% from safe, reliable investments that nobody is talking about.
+We’re finding high yields from safe, reliable investments that nobody is talking about.
 And we feature them every month… Go here to view our latest research.